-One of those lessons is the importance of trust when we’re working with one another.
+One of those lessons is the importance of trust in content marketing when we’re working with one another.
 We’ve seen that when a patient withholds information about their medical history, other people are put in danger.

 The lesson we should take from this crisis